 One of the primary barriers for institutional investors has been the uncertain regulatory environment surrounding cryptocurrencies.
-The lack of clear guidelines and the potential for International Journal of Economic Policy regulatory penalties have made many institutions wary of significant investments in this asset class (Brown, 2024).
+The lack of clear guidelines and the potential for regulatory penalties have made many institutions wary of significant investments in this asset class (Brown, 2024).